MSCA-LIKE/OpenScienceTrainingCourse/05_seminar3/notes/readme.md

 Effectively, this means that very often an employee is not able to choose where, how, or under what terms they publish their data.

 ### Is open source free to use?
-As engineers or scientists who develop software, it is quite common to use information on websites like GitHub, Stackoverflow, or elsewhere to find solutions to problems.
+As engineers or scientists who develop software, it is quite common to use information on websites like GitHub, Stack Overflow, or elsewhere to find solutions to problems.

 Although this is "open source", it is not necessarily _free to use_; published material is automatically protected by copyright.
 This means that the code posted on such websites belongs to the person (or their employer) posting it.